ross-wgh/stock-dashboard/README.md

 ### Version 2.3 7/22/2022
 - Added more information in holding profile (headquarters, ex-dividend date, EPS, cash/revenue per share, book value, beta)
+- Fixed bug where inputting an index fund would break program

 ### Version 2.2 7/21/2022
 - Added price updates by minute when markets are open (available when '1d' time period is selected)